mcharouk/aws/DevelopingOnAWS/Module_13/SAM/sam-demo/README_DEMO.md

 * launch synchronization mode in a dedicated terminal (can take on or two minutes)

 ```
-sam sync --watch
+sam sync --stack-name SAMDemoStack --watch
 ```

+* if this command fails, remove the .aws-sam directory and re-execute the same command
 * change lambda code, check time it's taking to redeploy, should be about 7s
 * execute Powershell script named invokeDevAPI.ps1 (in root folder)

 ## Deployments

 * change Lambda Code
 * Build new version

 ```